vanheesk/pwd-validator/README.md

-# pwd-validator-firebird
+# pwd-validator

-A sample password validator service based on the HaveIBeenPwned datadump using an embedded Firebird as datasource.
+A sample password validator service based on the HaveIBeenPwned datadump using a SQLServer or SQLite as datasource for storing the data.

 ## Included features